JamesLTaylor/LocalMeet/README.md

  * Not offer freemium gimmicks
  * Not platform sleazy money making meetups

-Organizers can let LocalMeet handle the attendees
+Organizers can let LocalMeet handle the attendees, or they can use other websites, are charge at the door, or anything else they like.

-if you would like,